 Pushmi-Pullyu -- (From "The Story of Doctor Dolittle": A llama which has two heads at opposite ends of the body, when it tries to move, both heads try to go in opposite directions) Being pulled in different directions by opposing forces.
 A need to free yourself from contradicting ideas and choose a path to complete the journey. ("Pushmi-Pullyu" has begun to come into usage as "business jargon")

 Sasquatch (Yeti / Skunk Ape) -- Primordial creatures of Earth. living secretly in harmony with Nature and preferring to be alone.
 They represent a desire to be reclusive, and shy.
 While possessing deep feelings, they may appear snippy and hostile toward others.
-In a clearing he emerges as a trace of the enormous being we are when we were the missing link.
+In a clearing they emerge as a trace of the enormous beings we were when we were the missing link.
 These creatures denote spiritual truths not easily accepted.
 A longing to retrieve innocence lost